Two storey side extensions

 • have similar proportions to windows and doors on the main house.

-Where spaces between buildings are characteristic of the surrounding area, proposals for single storey side extensions should be set in by at least 1m from the side boundary.
+Where spaces between buildings are characteristic of the surrounding area, proposals for two storey side extensions should be set in by at least 1m from the side boundary.

 Two storey side extension, set in 0.5m from front building line and with a roof ridge 0.5m below the existing ridge line